NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/board.md

 A Board is an interface, implemented by:
   - `new TsuroBoard(int, int)`
   - `new TsuroBoard(Board)`
+  - `new TsuroBoard()`
   - `new ReadOnlyBoard(Board)`

 **Interpretation:** A TsuroBoard is a rectangular board based on either the dimensions given, or the board given.
 It contains x by y Tiles within, where x and y are the dimensions of the Board's width and height.
 A TsuroBoard can be acted on.
 A ReadOnlyBoard can only be queried.
-A Referee should hold a TsuroBoard, while Players should only be given ReadOnlyBoards.

 ### Methods on Board

-A Board has the following methods for players:
+A Board has the following methods:
   - `Tile getTileAt(int, int)`
     - Gets the `Tile` at the given x and y coordinate
   - `BoardLocation getLocationOf(Token)`